 Links are an essential part of SEO.
 Without links, the web is not really connected at all.
 But if they are not working, they can be harmful to both – your rankings and user experience.
 Checking that all internal and external links on your site point to the existing page should be part of your SEO routine.

-However, broken links are often not created on purpose.
-Anyone can make a typo when writing an URL, or the page you’re referring to doesn’t exist anymore, and it was not redirected to an existing page.
-In this case, the user and the search engine do not land on the page they wanted, which can be quite frustrating.
+However, broken links are often not created intentionally.
+Anyone can make a typo when writing a URL, or the page you’re referring to may no longer exist, and the user is not redirected to a page that does exist.
+In this case, both the user and the search engine do not end up on the page they were looking for, which can be quite frustrating.

-As noted earlier, this Miner serves primarily to check broken links on a specific URL.
+As mentioned above, this miner is primarily used to check for broken links on a given URL.
 You will use it:

 - To see if all of your links are referring to the existing page or not.

-- For the broken link building.
-This method involves getting links from a page that refers to non-existing content which could be replaced by your content.
+- For broken link building.
+This method involves getting links from a page that points to non-existent content that could be replaced by your content.

-- Destination: The URL that the link referrs to.
+- Destination: The URL that the link refers to.

 - Status code: The status code of URL you are referring to.
-Broken links are mostly links referring to the URL with status code 404.
-See guide about status codes for other status codes that may occur.
+Broken links are most often links that point to the URL with status code 404.
+See the status code guide to learn other status codes that may occur.

 - Anchor: The text that links to the referring page.

-- Type: Type of link.
-Internal links are placed within your site, and external links are referring to external pages, outside of your site.
+- Type: The type of link.
+Internal links are placed within your site, and external links point to external pages outside your site.

-You should correct all broken links.
-In case of internal links you can either remove the link or change it to the URL with existing content.
-If you also found some error pages, we recommend you to redirect them to the relevant URL.
+Now you should fix any broken links.
+In case of internal links, you can either remove the link or change it to the URL with existing content.
+If you also found some broken pages, we recommend that you redirect them to the appropriate URL.

-If you found broken links on an external site, try to reach out to the site and try to get a link to your site.
-Of course, only in case, you have compensation for this non-existing content.
-You can read more about the broken building link on Ahrefs blog.
+If you found broken links on an external site, try to contact the site and get a link back to your site.
+Of course, only in case you have compensation for this non-existing content.
+Read more about the broken building link on Ahrefs blog.